llcresearch/CompanyKG2/README.md

 This repository contains all code released to accompany the release of the CompanyKG knowledge graph illustrated in Figure 1 below.
-For details of the dataset and benchmark experiments, see the official release of the [paper](https://arxiv.org/abs/2306.10649) and [dataset](https://zenodo.org/record/8010239).
+For details of the dataset and benchmark experiments, see the official release of the [paper](https://arxiv.org/abs/2306.10649) and [the latest dataset](https://zenodo.org/record/11391315).

 ![CompanyKG Illustration](./picture/companykg_illustration.png)